StaticReturn/staticreturn.github.io/rules/classes/parents/classes.md

 ### Melee
 These classes do best in the thick of combat.<br>
-_Berzerker, Brawler, Duelist, Fighter, Marksman, Swashbuckler, Spell Sword_
+_Berzerker, Brawler, Duelist, Fighter, Marksman, Spell Sword, Swashbuckler_

 ### Strategist
 These classes rely on movement, skill, and ability to affect combat.<br>
 _Sniper, Assassin, Skirmisher, Tactician_

-### Mage
+### Magic User
-These classes rely on magic to solve problems, from a distance.<br>
+These classes rely on magic to solve problems.
+From a distance.<br>
-_Blood Mage, Elementalist, Runelord, Timelord, Warlock, Wizard_
+_Blood Mage, Elementalist, Runelord, Sorcerer, Timelord, Warlock, Wizard_